muxinc/strapi-plugin-mux-video-uploader/README.md

 - A [Mux](https://mux.com) account
 - You will need both the **Access Token** and **Secret Key** scoped with "Full Access" permissions which can be created in the [Mux Dashboard](https://dashboard.mux.com/settings/access-tokens)
 - The **Webhook Signing Secret** which can be created in the [Mux Dashboard](https://dashboard.mux.com/settings/webhooks) (See the [Webhooks](#Webhooks) section for more info)
-- Tested with [Strapi](https://strapi.io/) v3.6.2 Community Edition
+- Tested with [Strapi](https://strapi.io/) v4.0.5 Community Edition

 ### Webhooks

-**Please note**: We've currently disabled webhook signature verification as there is not a way to access the raw request body from the Koa.js middleware (which Strapi is using for parsing requests).
+**Please note**: We've currently disabled webhook signature verification as there is not a way to access the raw request body from the Koa.js middleware (which [Strapi](https://strapi.io/) is using for parsing requests).
 This is needed to ensure that we are verifying the signature and that the request JSON payload has properties in the same order that was used for generating the signature.

 When setting up your Webhook configuration in the [Mux Dashboard](https://dashboard.mux.com/settings/webhooks), the "URL to notify" field should be in the format of—